J-Neuwford/golden-square/README.md

 # golden-square-phase2

-these challenges are to establish and drill fundamental skills in:
+This challenges are to establish and drill fundamental skills in:
  - TDD
- - code design
+ - OOP
  - debugging
  - pair programming

- Using Ruby and RSpec
+In this project I have learned to:
+ - write tests for methods, classes and class systems using RSpec.
+ - implement code by test driving.
+ - design methods, classes and class systems from user specificatons.
+ - use discovery debugging techniques to methodically work through bugs
+ - develop my pair-programming skills, fulfulling driver and navigator roles